Mirabdollahi/Mutex/README.md

 2. We introduced possibility of race condition almost like what multithreaded languages have.
    - It is almost because we still have atomic-like behavior in our critical section.
 We are still having a single thread running our code.

-If we have a near to infinity loop like what we have here, it might not be a good idea to hands off flow of control in every iteration.
+If we have a near to infinity loop like what we have here, it might not be a good idea to hands-off flow of control in every iteration.

 So let's implement a function to do clever things for us: